juntyr/compression-safeguards/docs/index.md

 - [`sign`][numcodecs_safeguards.safeguards.elementwise.sign.SignPreservingSafeguard] (sign-preserving):

     Values are guaranteed to have the same sign (-1, 0, +1) in the decompressed output as they have in the input data.
 The sign for NaNs is derived from their sign bit, e.g. sign(-NaN) = -1.
+This safeguard should be combined with e.g. an error bound, as it by itself accepts *any* value with the same sign.

 ## Usage